muhammadalizkhan/DairyPureAppFV/README.md

 - **Notifications**: Keep users updated on order status and promotional offers.
 - **Search and Filter**: Advanced search and filter options to find the desired products quickly.

+## Detailed Features

+- **Dairy Products Purchase**: Users can buy dairy products directly from the farm, ensuring freshness and quality.
+- **Bakery Products**: A wide range of bakery products available for purchase.
+- **Complete Checkout System**: A streamlined checkout process for easy and secure transactions.
+- **Cart System**: Users can add products to the cart and manage their purchases before checkout.
+- **Exclusive Drawer Section**:
+  - **Edit Address**: Users can manage and edit their delivery addresses.
+  - **Payment Method**: Users can add, edit, and remove payment methods.
+- **Strong Support System**: Comprehensive customer support for resolving user queries and issues.
+- **Data Policy**: Clear and transparent data policies to protect user information.
+- **User Guide System**: An in-app user guide to help users navigate and utilize all features effectively.

 ## Installation

 To get started with Diary Pure, follow these steps: